Eurogroup head cancels IMF trip due to Dutch budget talks

-AMSTERDAM Dutch finance minister and Eurogroup head Jeroen Dijsselbloem pulled out of annual IMF meetings in Washington on Thursday to deal with threats at home to the governing coalition's budget strategy.
+AMSTERDAM Dutch finance minister and Eurogroup head Jeroen Dijsselbloem pulled out of annual IMF meetings in Washington on Thursday to deal with political problems at home that could trigger a budget crisis.

-Dijsselbloem and Liberal Prime Minister Mark Rutte need the support of smaller opposition parties to push through 6 billion euros ($8 billion) in additional austerity measures in 2014.
+The government of Liberal Prime Minister Mark Rutte needs the support of smaller opposition parties to push through 6 billion euros in additional austerity measures in 2014.

-Without more political backing, the Cabinet will not be able to get the budget approved.
-That could thrust the country into a political crisis just as the economy is at a turning point.
+Without additional political backing, the Cabinet will not have enough support to get the budget approved.
+That could thrust the country into a political crisis just as the economy is at a critical turning point.

-While analysts say the government is still likely to achieve the targeted cuts, it may now have difficulty making progress on promised changes to pensions and the labour market.

 Dutch Central Bank President Klaas Knot said this week the government's failure to reach an agreement on the budget was the biggest threat to an economy still trying to escape a recession in which it has spent eight of the past 10 quarters.